Case Study

 Like Dr. Rinehart, ECPC is the first professional practice for Dr. Hitchcock.
 Dr. Hitchcock is board-certified in Hematopathology as well as Anatomic and Clinical Pathology.
 He received his medical degree from the University of Texas Southwestern Medical Center and completed his residency at Baylor University Medical Center, where he also served as Chief Resident.
 After his fellowship training at Baylor University Medical School, Dr. Hitchcock joined ECPC in July of 2017.

-During our recent interview, both doctors reflected on the past year, particularly when they first realized the effects COVID-19 was potentially going to have on their personal and professional lives.
+During our interview, both doctors reflected on what they experienced in 2020 and 2021, particularly when they first realized the effects COVID-19 was going to have on their personal and professional lives.

 “First, there was the anxiety of having a new transmissible infection that was likely to be widespread in a very short amount of time,” recalled Dr. Hitchcock.
-“In relation to work, it was a huge shift.
+“About work, it was a huge shift.
 First, we all stabilized and tried to individually stay at one site, rather than provide cross-coverage at multiple sites and multiple hospitals.”

 “We tried to limit ourselves to only one site so that the pathologists weren't potentially cross-contaminating each other,” said Dr. Rinehart.
 “By limiting our in-person interactions, we also limited the potential fallout should somebody contract the coronavirus or have to provide care to somebody who had.”

-As one might expect, AP volumes fell toward the end of March and stayed below normal for all of April 2020 but the numbers rebounded quickly in the months that followed.
+As one might expect, anatomic pathology case volumes fell toward the end of March and stayed below normal for all of April 2020, but the numbers rebounded quickly in the months that followed.
 For Dr. Hitchcock, this allowed him to educate himself about the virus.

 “As all this was happening, questions arose rapidly because everybody was trying to get as much information as they could about the new virus,” he said.
 “I, for one, spent an enormous amount of time online going through medical journals, webinars, and other literature searches to learn as much information as possible to help us make informed decisions about testing.
 At that moment, anatomic pathology was somewhat of an afterthought as clinical pathology went into overdrive.”

-Recently, the pathologists have moved toward more normal operations, enabling Dr. Rinehart and her colleagues to once again cover multiple sites.
+Thankfully, the pathologists gradually moved toward more normal operations, enabling Dr. Rinehart and her colleagues to once again cover multiple sites.

-More normal operations are a welcome change for Dr. Rinehart, who said that daily interactions among pathologists are critical to providing the best patient care.
+More normal operations were a welcome change for Dr. Rinehart, who said that daily interactions among pathologists are critical to providing the best patient care.

-In addition to learning more about the virus and its implications related to testing, both doctors also utilized the brief period with lower than normal volumes to become familiar with LigoLab LIS, a new laboratory information system that ECPC had recently implemented.
+In addition to learning more about the virus and its implications related to testing, both doctors also utilized the brief period with lower than normal volumes to become familiar with LigoLab’s anatomic pathology LIS software solution, embedded within a new laboratory information system software that ECPC had recently implemented.

 While working from home, Dr. Rinehart was able to log in to LigoLab’s training and production environments.

 “That allowed me to toy around with creating macros, taking pictures, and creating synoptic tables.
 I also was able to learn basic keystrokes for creating an addendum as well as many other tasks (e.g. corrections, amendments, creating worklists).
 I spent those days learning while also trying to stay current with the coronavirus and CDC guidelines and recommendations,” she said.
-“There is still some degree of learning that’s taking place, but in terms of being able to sign out cases and utilize my report templates, macros, and things of that nature, I felt pretty comfortable within about a week.”
+“In terms of being able to sign out cases and utilize my report templates, macros, and things of that nature, I felt pretty comfortable within about a week.”

-Dr. Hitchcock said it didn’t take him long to develop a comfort level with the elements of the software he relies on daily, and he thanked Dr. Rinehart for making that possible.
+Dr. Hitchcock said it didn’t take him long to develop a comfort level with the elements of LigoLab’s pathology lab reporting software he relies on daily, and he thanked Dr. Rinehart for making that possible.

 “It was nice to have a superuser like Dr. Rinehart,” he said.
 “When I started with LigoLab, our volumes were already picking back up so it was important for me to get up to speed and sign out cases in a short amount of time.”

-Both doctors agreed that the platform has helped to streamline their workflows.
+Both doctors agreed that LigoLab’s pathology software platform helped to streamline their workflows.

 “My favorite thing about LigoLab is that I can put in a final diagnosis and it links everything together,” said Dr. Hitchcock.
 “It brings in the microscopic description and the comment, and I can do things very quickly.
 Roughly 40-to-50 percent of my sign-outs are GI (gastrointestinal) cases, and for me, that is very quick text-driven with a lot of repetition.”